lammps/lammps/doc/rst/Errors_messages.rst

 *Fix langevin angmom requires extended particles*
    This fix option cannot be used with point particles.

+*Fix langevin gjf and respa are not compatible* Self-explanatory.

+*Fix langevin gjf cannot have period equal to dt/2*
+   If the period is equal to dt/2 then division by zero will happen.

+*Fix langevin gjf should come before fix nve* Self-explanatory.

+*Fix langevin gjf with tbias is not yet implemented with kokkos* This option is not yet available.

 *Fix langevin omega is not yet implemented with kokkos* This option is not yet available.